SmasherCoder/bank/README.md

 # Description

 A simple online banking website which allows the user to login and view the transaction history.
+In this web page, you are able to use your own transactions that can be linked from MySQLWorkbench to the website as a sample on how bank websites work.
+In can aslo organize each transactions from your latest transactions in order.

 # Preview